Abhidhakad/WatherInfoApp/README.md

 # WatherInfoApp
-WaetherInfo is Web Application Developed using HTML.CSS and Javascript and Integreted with third party Api
+WeAtherInfo is Web Application Developed using HTML.CSS and Javascript and Integreted with third party Api
+#Technology
+HTML,CSS,JavaScript
+#Editor
+VS Code